How to heat a garden building in the winter

 But be aware, if you need to do any maintenance work on this kind of heating, you may need to take up your whole floor.

-Solar powered heaters
+Consider solar powered heaters

 If you don’t have mains electricity in your garden building, why not use free solar energy instead?
 Solar panels on the roof can be used to warm water, which can then heat a small radiator.
 It's as economic and environmentally-friendly as you can get, and safe to use.